drmikehenry/install-linux/install-linux.md

 - Uncheck "Download and install support for additional media formats".
 - Installation type:
   - Choose "Erase disk and install Ubuntu":
-    - Advanced Features; choose one of:
+    - (Ubuntu 24.04) Advanced Features; choose one of:
       - Erase disk and use ZFS
       - Use LVM
   - Alternatively, choose "Manual installation".
+- (Ubuntu 26.04) Encryption and file system:
+  - Choose "No encryption".
+  - (optional) Choose "Advanced options":
+    - Choose one of:
+      - Use LVM without encryption.
+      - Use ZFS without encryption.
+      - Encrypt with a passphrase using ZFS.
 - Create your account:
   - Your name: `Power User`
   - Your computer's name (not FQDN): `ubuntu2204` (for example; use no